Aden Colony: History

+Elizabeth II visit

+On 27 April 1954, Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh visited the colony as part of their first Commonwealth tour.
+They were greeted by Governor of Aden Tom Hickinbotham and travelled to an enclosure to watch a military parade which included the RAF, Aden Protectorate Levies, Armed Police, Government Guards, the Hadhrami Bedouin Legion, and Somaliland Scouts.

+The visit saw Aden hold its first and only knighthood ceremony in which local leader Sayyid Abubakr bin Shaikh Al-Kaff was knighted whilst kneeling on a chair instead of bowing due to his Muslim faith.
+The Queen also knighted Claude Pelly, who was Commander-in-Chief of the Royal Air Force in the Middle East.

+A bronze plaque marks the foundation stone Elizabeth II laid for Al Jumhuriyah hospital during the visit.
+The hospital which was originally named after her until the end of British rule in 1967 was bombed by the Houthi movement in 2015, but remains open due to a UAE-funded restoration project.

 Administration

 The fundamental law for the Crown colony of Aden was the Order of Council 28 September 1936, which follows the usual lines of basic legislation for British colonies.
 The town of Aden was noted as being tied "much more closely into the fabric of the British Empire", with a faster rate of development, than the area surrounding it.

 Aden was notable in that sharia law was not used in the colony.
 "All suits, including those dealing with personal status and inheritance of Muslims, are entertained in the ordinary secular courts of the colony".

 Within Aden Colony, there were three local government bodies.
 The Aden municipality, which covered the town, Tawali, Ma'alla and Crater, the Township authority of Sheikh Othman and finally Little Aden had been established in recent years as a separate body, covering the oil refinery and the workers' settlement.
 All of these bodies were under the overall control of the Executive Council, which in turn was kept in check by the Governor.

-Until 1 December 1955, the Executive Council was entirely unelected.
+Until 1 December 1955, the Legislative Council was entirely unelected.
 The situation improved only slightly after this date, as four members were elected.
 Judicial administration was also entirely in British hands.
 "Compared with other British possessions, the development towards self-government and greater local participation has been rather slow".

 Education was provided for all children, both boys and girls, until at least intermediate level.
 Higher education was available on a selective basis through scholarships to study abroad.
 Primary and Intermediate education was conducted in Arabic while Secondary and independent schools conducted their lessons in Arabic, English, Urdu, Hebrew and Gujarati.
 There were also Quranic schools for both boys and girls, but these were unrecognised.